 On the right is a neat example of this very strategy by Atomic Playgrounds - notice how they use murals along the grids, and cut those murals so they do not interfer with visibility and site lines for mom.

-There are a lot of good indoor playground equipment manufacturers that can help you with the design and themed options, just try to keep any themeing costs below 20% of your overall playground budget.
+Stop by and fill out our catalog request form to find the best indoor playground companies that can help you with the design and themed options, just try to keep any themeing costs below 20% of your overall playground budget.